- 1A complete list of items, typically one in alphabetical or other systematic order, in particular.More example sentences

 - 1.4US A list of courses offered by a university or college.More example sentences

 - Both course catalogs and class schedules were obtained from each college in the sample.

 - In other business, the senate approved changes to the next university catalog.

 - The mission of the college is stated as follows in its course catalogue and faculty handbook.

-- 1.5 [in singular] A series of unwelcome or unpleasant things: his life was a catalogue of dismal failuresMore example sentences
+- 1.5 [in singular] A series of unfortunate or bad things: his life was a catalog of dismal failuresMore example sentences

 - My catalogue of unpleasant happenings continued.